 The usual cause of this is that the Comodo intermediate certificate has not been loaded.

 5. Why does the secure part of the website say the name on the security certificate is invalid or does not match the name of the site?

 This is often caused by the certificate having a Common Name of "domain.com" and the customer is going to "www.domain.com".
 Positive SSL customers will never experience this issue because all Positive SSL certifcates secure both www.domain.com and domain.com.

-6. When trying to go to the site over https it displays the message 'The page cannot be displayed'?
+6. When trying to go to the site over https it displays the message 'The page cannot be displayed'.
+What does this mean?

 Usually caused by port 443 not allowed through firewall or by the SSL certificate not having a corresponding key file.